The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 We tell ourselves a story of permanence.
 We choose a school, build a career, find a partner, make a home, creating islands of stability in a chaotic world.
 But the living world tells a story of stability and rupture.

-It boils down to an observable, four-phase cycle that appears wherever a system maintains a “self” across time.
+It boils down to an observable four-phase cycle.
+You can see this wherever a system maintains a “self” across time.
 You can see it in the data of a recovering immune system.
 It can be traced in the minutes of a historic debate.
 And you feel it in the wake of your grief.

 The Four-Phase Cycle of Transformation